mubasharaKhan/mubasharaKhan/README.md

 ### Hola, Mubashara Khan here 👩‍💻

-I'm deeply interested in AI & Software Project Management.
+I'm deeply interested in AI & Machine Learning.
 As a student, I am always seeking to learn new skills and gain hands-on experience in these fields.
 I am excited to connect with industry professionals and explore opportunities to apply my knowledge to real-world projects.
 Let's connect and collaborate! 🚀